aristocratos/bashtop/README.md

 #* Reverse sorting order, "true" or "false"
 proc_reversed="false"

-#* Check cpu temperature, only works if "sensors" command is available and have values for "Package" and "Core"
+#* Check cpu temperature, only works if "sensors", "vcgencmd" or "osx-cpu-temp" commands is available
 check_temp="true"

 #* Draw a clock at top of screen, formatting according to strftime, empty string to disable